Goda’s Slave – Chapter 7: Twin Gardens

 Goda didn’t look at her.
 “You’re lying.”
 Still, she didn’t seem at all angered.
 She had stooped down; she was prodding at the roots of the shrub with her fingers.

-Kanna sighed.
-“Fine, I was,” she admitted.
-“But what else was I supposed to do?
+“Fine, I was,” Kanna admitted with a sigh.
+“But what else was I going to do?
 The keys were just sitting there.
 Am I supposed to ignore a glimmer of hope like that?”

 “Hope is for the weak.”
 Goda dug her hands into the sand and started dislodging some thorny vines that had taken root nearby.
 “Hope keeps your focus trained on some fantasy, so that you miss what’s right in front of you.”